bl4de/ctf/2017/AlexCTF/alexctf_2017_challenges_writeups.md

 X{9e
 ```

-We can notice capital A,L,E,X,C,T,F chars at the beginning, each one followed by four random ASCII chars.
+We can notice capital A,L,E,X,C,T,F characters, each one followed by four random ASCII chars.
 This is ```ALEXCTF``` string, which began every flag in AlexCTF

 Solution: